The Church of Panagia Protothrone is situated in the village of Halki, about 15 km southeast of Chora.

 Five layers of exquisite paintings date from the Early Christian, Middle Byzantine, and Late Byzantine periods.

 The chapel of Agios Akindynos is located inside the Church of Panagia Protothrone.

 A tiny ecclesiastical museum including icons, holy relics, and rare books lies next to the old, charming church, which still serves as a Christian Orthodox church.

 The Church of Panagia Protothrone is located in Halki village.

-Private transfers: We recommend using an online pre-booked Naxos transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829 or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829, or booking your taxi online.

 Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
 Using a rental car allows visitors to discover Panagia Protothrone and many other places of interest at their own pace.